Engele History, Family Crest & Coats of Arms

 - Gustav Engele, aged 14, who settled in America, in 1894

-- Johanne Engele, aged 2, who emigrated to the United States, in 1894
+- Johanne Engele, aged 2, who immigrated to the United States, in 1894

-- Gottlob Engele, aged 25, who emigrated to the United States, in 1897
+- Gottlob Engele, aged 25, who immigrated to the United States, in 1897

 Engele Settlers in United States in the 20th Century

-- Wilhelmine Engele, aged 14, who emigrated to America from Heilbroun, in 1900
+- Wilhelmine Engele, aged 14, who immigrated to America from Heilbroun, in 1900

 - Florence Engele, aged 25, who settled in America, in 1913